abhinababasu/chobi/README.md

 ## TODO
 Template
-1. Move navigation button close to image
+1. Main image should better expand to fill screen
-1. Right size the top image
+1. Main image should be centered vertically
 1. Show a count down animation before changing to next pic automatically
 1. Image transitions